SAKryukov/dotnet-solution-structure/articles/article0.md

 ## Custom XAML Markup

+Why would anyone needs the generation of code out of `ResourceDictinary` data?
+My guess is that could be inertia of thinking based on the code already generated for .res resource files and XAML files.
+Well this is a working approach, and this is the first thing I was thinking of.

+However, this is a typical situation when the intermediate goal is mistakenly taken for an ultimate goal.
+What is the ultimate goal though?

+We need to enter data in the XAML form and make it reusable.
+One of the uses would be using the data in code, accessing it through the native programming language entities: variables and type members.
+We need it for several important reasons:

+* Separation of data and code
+* Data-agnostic programming
+* Maintainability
+* Globalization

+We just need the usable code, access to it in the code text, Intellisence support, compiler support, build-time error handling, all that stuff.
+So, here is the idea: we simply need programmable objects which are not necesserily generated.
+They can be created by the developer, but the data should be populated from XAML.

+So, let's start with the approaches based on XAML markup.
+It should be based on developer-defined data types and enforce entering data in XAML in a safe manner, backed by Intellisense.

+Basically, we need to support usual data types defined be the developer using already available XAML markup.
+Some usefule custom markup is predefined by three custom classes defined in "Markup.cs".
+The access to data objects is obtained by the method of the utility class `ResourseDictionaryUtility`, "Utility.cs".

 ### How to Obtain Resource Dictionary?

 If we are developing a UI application, we already have immediate access to resource dictionaries related to the application.
 For example, we have the access to instance members `System.Windows.Application.Resources` and `Window.Resources` for every loaded window.
 Same goes for `Page`, all types of `Control`, and many more classes.
 We can read data from these resources immediately, without loading any files.